 - Boost and diversify Adventure Cycling’s membership by sustaining our current membership at approximately 52,000 and adding 48,000 net new members, for a total of 100,000.

 - Research and utilize communication and outreach tactics to connect with underrepresented communities.
 Such communities would include women, people of color, people under 50, people with disabilities.

 - Make Adventure Cyclist magazine one of the top two circulation cycling magazines in the US, a key element of membership, and a major go-to resource in North America for bicycle travel.
 This would include creating a digital version of the magazine behind a paywall on the website as a membership value.

 - Establish or expand on partnerships with organizations and businesses that have large, relevant constituencies that can be engaged in bike travel or have expertise that can be leveraged to enhance AC’s diversity, capacity and visibility.

 Goal #2: Experience

 Over five years, combine our guided tours program with the bike travel outreach program (currently including Bike Travel Weekend and Bike Your Park Day) into a new program area called Bike Travel Experiences.
 Our “pivots” include:

-Building on the success of our Bike Travel Weekend (BTW)/Bike Your Park Day (BYPD) format by expanding it two BTWs and one BYPD.
+- Building on the success of our Bike Travel Weekend (BTW)/Bike Your Park Day (BYPD) format by expanding it to two BTWs and one BYPD.